Should we respond to all requests?

 Respond when it's helpful for both you and your user.

 Responses like "thanks for the feedback" are nice but don't really add value to you or the person who gave feedback.
-It's also time consuming to respond to every request.

 When you need more contextOftentimes, people can be vague about their requests or problems.
 Canny's job is not to tell you what to build.
 Usually, you need to dig deeper to understand a request.